WP Full Pay - Stripe plugin for WordPress

 Here are the steps needed to use Stripe for WordPress:

-1. Create a Stipe account
+1. Create a Stripe account

-2. Install WP Full Pay plugin to accept Stripe payments
+2. Install WP Full Pay plugin

 3. Create Stripe products